Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🚍 Taking the Bus (cheapest)

-🚐 Private Transfer (safest)
+🚐 Private Transfer (best for groups)

 🌴 Taking a Tour (for day trippers)